-I love potatoes and anything that is made with potatoes, from Russian potato salad to tortilla Española to Belgian pommes frites to campfire potatoes.
-Now that we have a fireplace – the second best thing you can have in the winter, a clothes dryer is first! – we roast them quite often.
+I love potatoes!
+Anything that is made with potatoes.
+From Russian potato salad to tortilla Española to Belgian pommes frites to campfire potatoes.
+Now that we have a fireplace – the second-best invention after a dryer – we bake them in the fire quite often.

-Just like most potato salads, this one tastes better the next day.
-You can make it with one or as many herbs as you like.
-For a delicious, packed with protein, non-vegan version– add chopped anchovies or sardines (If you do, be gentle with the salt).
+Like any potato salad, this one is as good or even better the next day.
+You can make it with one herb or as many herbs as you like.
+If you’re not vegan, add chopped anchovies or sardines.
+Though if you do, be stingy with the salt.

 - 1 fresh chili pepper – optional

 - Put the in a saucepan, cover with water and boil until very tender, about 15 – 20 minutes.

 - Drain the potatoes in a colander and transfer into a large mixing bowl.